The Kodansha Kanji Learner's Dictionary: SKIP

-The SKIP method used by the Kodansha Learner's Dictionary is an original system for indexing kanji, meant to be accessible to those who have no prior knowledge of them.
+The SKIP method used by The Kodansha Kanji Learner's Dictionary is an original system for indexing kanji, meant to be accessible to those who have no prior knowledge of them.
 Instead of organizing kanji based on radicals, they are organized based on pattern.
 Based on how a kanji can be divided into sections, they are grouped into four main categories: Left-Right (1), Up-Down (2), Enclosure (3), and Solid (4).
 Users then count the number of strokes in each segment, and use them to determine the kanji's SKIP number.
 Since December 12, 2014, the SKIP coding system and all established SKIP codes have been released for public use under a Creative Commons licence.

 Determining SKIP numbers

 1) Left-Right

 Left-Right kanji are those which can be broken down into sections segmented vertically such as 明 (bright), which can be broken down into the left segment 日 (sun) and the right segment 月 (moon).
 Thus, 明 would be in the first main category (Left-Right), would have four strokes in its left segment and four in its right, giving it a SKIP number 1-4-4.

 In the above example, the kanji can be broken down into two segments, both of which are actual radicals, but such does not need to be the case.
 The kanji 測 (measure) can be broken down into three segments 氵 (water), 貝 (shell money), and 刂 (knife).
 In such cases, the leftmost discrete element is treated as the left segment, and the rest of the kanji as the right segment.
 Therefore, 測 is split into the left segment of 氵 and the right segment of 則 (rule), and the resulting SKIP number is 1-3-9.